brxndxnpx/VBA/Excel/Classes/ColorInfo/README.md

 ### Getting The Color

-Once a color is set, then you can get the color by accessing it's property.
+You can get the color by accessing it's property once a color is set.

 ```vb
 Private Sub Demo()